guymzee/Instagram-Selenium-Bot/README.md

 ### Edit Script

-Open bot.py with any TextEditor.
+Open /utils/secret.py with any TextEditor.

 Change all needed values such as username and password.

+Also open bot.py and change the max rate limits.

 ## Running 🏃🏽‍♂️